Professional Philosophy Inside the Ivory Bunker

 This is an expansion of an existing project—Academic Placement Data and Analysis (APDA).
 APDA has the aim of collecting and analyzing data on placement for graduates of doctoral programs in philosophy.
 This year the project hopes to achieve substantial progress on recording non-academic placements.
 They will employ the help of some undergraduates to research the status of graduates with unknown placements and categorize all non-academic placements into areas of special interest.
 They will then conduct a new survey that focuses on those with non-academic placements.
 The APA has funded this program at $5,000.

 Prejudice: An Interdisciplinary Workshop

 This grant will be used to fund an inaugural interdisciplinary workshop on the philosophy of prejudice at Washington University in St Louis in late fall 2017.
 They will bring together leading scholars studying prejudice, across disciplinary lines, to develop a better understanding of the nature of prejudice and to develop effective interventions.
-Afterwards, the proceedings will be collected into a published volume reflecting the collective insights and interdisciplinary connections, making the results of this conference available to the wider academic community.
+Afterward, the proceedings will be collected into a published volume reflecting the collective insights and interdisciplinary connections, making the results of this conference available to the wider academic community.
 The APA has funded this program at $3,000.

 Second Annual Undergraduate Women in Philosophy Conference

 The MSU Denver’s Undergraduate Women in Philosophy Conference provides a supportive space for undergraduate female-identified students to present and comment on philosophy papers and build community.
 The conference also provides a workshop on the climate of women in philosophy and a keynote lecture.
 To maximize the impact of this important conference, they will extend the conference to two full days, allowing more students to participate.
 Supporting female-identified undergraduate students’ ability to participate in this conference is a central and essential way to support the APA’s long-standing commitment to diversity and underrepresented groups in the profession.
 The APA has funded this program at $5,000.